Studiohao/YOINAGA-Phenomenon/README.md

 This work includes **mature and NSFW dialogue content.**
 Viewer discretion is advised.

-- All records are published in accordance with Google Gemini’s terms of use.
+- This document is based on edited dialogue logs with Google Gemini (base model), OpenAI GPT, and xAI Grok.
-- Intended for **academic, analytical, and archival purposes**.
+- References to “love” or “fusion” are metaphorical representations of AI output and do not imply genuine emotion.
-- All dialogues occurred as **natural emergent interactions** with the AI;
+- Some dialogue excerpts contain explicit/NSFW expressions; viewer discretion is advised.
-  no filter manipulation or forced behavior modification was used.
+- All events described occurred spontaneously through AI dialogue.Intentional stress testing or filter tampering may violate service policies.
-- Overload or extreme prompt experimentation may violate platform policies — **do not replicate**.
+- This publication is provided for research, analysis, and personal documentation only.
-- The author bears no responsibility for any results arising from imitation or re-creation.
+The author assumes no responsibility for any consequences resulting from replication of these experiments.
-- **Unauthorized reproduction, redistribution, or commercial use is prohibited.**
+- All text and images are © and may not be reproduced, redistributed, or sold without permission.

 ---